jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 No, not really.

-The key to successfully using Oracle tracing in a production environments is to first make sure you know the database where tracing is to be enabled.
+The key to successfully using Oracle tracing in a production environment is to first make sure you know the database where tracing is to be enabled.

 If the system is quite busy, it may be necessary to first trace a single session to get a measurement of the overhead.